-Noel’s glass art work evokes a painterly feeling in glass.
-He has a particular interest in the plight of bird life around the world and finds rich inspiration in the forests around his home on the North Coast of NSW, Australia.
+Noel Hart’s studio glass is reminiscent of painting.
+He has an interest in the plight of bird life around the world and finds rich inspiration in the forests around his home on the North Coast of NSW, Australia.
+Each piece incorporates the colours and feather formation of the parrot it is based on.

 Noel has developed a glassblowing technique inspired by the Middle Eastern core-formed glass from 3500 years ago, replacing the dung/clay core with an expandable glass bubble.
 Working with a team of glassblowers, the basic hot glass bubble is coated with multiple coloured parts that simulate the plumage of bird species in a painterly manner.
 A variety of minimalist forms are then blown from the hot glass which will either become finished stand alone works, or used in the creation of unique glass collages.